LC1332/Chat-Haruhi-Suzumiya/README_EN.md

 - 🏆 Chat Haruhi Suzumiya won the second prize in the Create@AI Hackathon hosted by the Modelscope Community, co-sponsored by Alibaba Cloud and NVIDIA, and co-organized by Tianchi(top3) [video](https://www.bilibili.com/video/BV1Xh411A7kC/)

-- 🏆 Honored with second prize(top3) and do oral presentation in July 17 for CAAI 8th-Big Data and Social Computing: 8th China National Conference, BDSC 2023, Urumqi, China, July 15–17, 2023 [for more details](https://github.com/LC1332/Chat-Haruhi-Suzumiya/tree/main/characters/personality-data)
+- 🏆 Honored with the second prize (top3) and do oral presentation in July 17 for CAAI 8th-Big Data and Social Computing: 8th China National Conference, BDSC 2023, Urumqi, China, July 15–17, 2023 [for more details](https://github.com/LC1332/Chat-Haruhi-Suzumiya/tree/main/characters/personality-data)

 ## SponsorShip

-Because Chat Suzumiya Haruhi adopts a strategy similar to CoT, which is 10-20 times more expensive than usual chat.
+Due to Chat Haruhi Suzumiya adopts a strategy similar to CoT, which is 10-20 times more expensive than usual.
 Currently, API tokens are supported by community donations.

-In addition, we are actively looking for server resources (A100, A800).
+In addition, we are actively looking for GPUs (A100, A800).
 If you are willing to donate, please contact us.
-We greatly appreciate any support to help keep Chat Suzumiya Haruhi running.
+We greatly appreciate any support to help keep Chat Haruhi Suzumiya running.

 If you are interested in sponsoring the [Luotuo Project](https://github.com/LC1332/Luotuo-Chinese-LLM#%E8%B5%9E%E5%8A%A9sponsorships), please click on the [major project](https://github.com/LC1332/Luotuo-Chinese-LLM) or view the [sponsorship form](https://github.com/LC1332/Luotuo-Chinese-LLM/blob/main/data/Sponsorship_and_balance.md).